 Now Republic of Ireland’s assistant manager and a regular pundit, Keane continues to terrify and amuse – depending on how far away from him you are – on a regular basis.

-Here are nine of the quotes from his post-playing career that sum it up best…
+Here are 11 quotes from his post-playing career that sum it up best…

 He won’t be kidded on

 “People talk about Ferguson’s man-management.
 Don’t be kidded on by all of it either.
 Don’t be kidded on by all that.
 Ferguson came out afterwards going, ‘Well I always did what was best for United.’
 Nonsense.
 His son played for the club – won a league medal.
 Very lucky.
 His brother was chief scout for Man United for a long time.
 Listen, I’m surprised his wife wasn’t on the staff somewhere” – on Alex Ferguson’s failings

 It’s best not to get on the wrong side of Roy Keane.
 He holds grudges like you wouldn’t believe.
 Micky McCarthy will never be forgiven for Saipan and Alex Ferguson will never be forgiven for ushering him out of Old Trafford prematurely.

 The nature of his departure in November 2005 still rankles with Keane.
 He was hung out to dry, his legacy tarnished, and he won’t stand for it.